ankane/searchjoy/README.md

 Item.search "apple", track: true
 ```

 Want to track more attributes?
-Just add them to the `searches` table with migrations and pass the values to the `track` option.
+Use migrations to add them to the `searches` table.
+Then, pass the values to the `track` option.

 ```ruby
 Item.search "apple", track: {user_id: 1, source: "web"}